 5 Cool Ideas for Halloween Candy: It’s that time of year when your house is invaded with an avalanche of sweets.

 If you’re like most moms, you know that the candy isn’t really good for your kids, but you feel guilty not letting them participate in Trick-or-Treating or Fall Festivals.
-You could make the candy haul “magically disappear” while the kids are asleep by throwing it away (or enjoying it yourself), but here are some better ideas (you might like these ideas so much that you buy more candy on clearance the day after Halloween!):
+You could make the candy haul “magically disappear” while the kids are asleep by throwing it away, or enjoying it yourself.
+(Ssh!
+I won’t tell anyone. 😉

 Instead of eating those candy bars now, put them in the freezer to use in Christmas baking gifts.
 (Check out my Baking With Candy Pin Board for some easy recipes to try!)